QUANTIFYING THE HAIR ANALYSIS PATTERNS – A REFERENCE ARTICLE

 To read more, read Spiritual Defensive Pattern.

 LOW CALCIUM/MAGNESIUM RATIO (may be related to trauma with mother.
-Also, may be part of a hill pattern.)
+Also, may be part of a hill pattern, a double low ratio pattern, a step up pattern, or others.)

 1. Ca/Mg between 3.5 and 2 = a low Ca/Mg ratio.